pkholland/anon/README.md

 not an abreviation for "anonymous".

 A common problem in some server designs is one that I'll call the "infinite queue" problem.
-It can be seen when the server design has components that look something like the following -- shown in C++, but it can exist in any language:
+It can be seen when the Service design has components that look something like the following -- shown in C++, but it can exist in any language:

 ```C++